blakeb211/billcat-local-llm/README.md

 # Why
 * To show an example of how to setup an LLM comparable to GPT3 on your laptop for something useful.
 This is not the most profound example...
+**Your own local AI model like ChatGPT but without the subscription or the privacy concern of sending them your data...**
 * Demonstrate prompt engineering an LLM to give you the answer you want.
 * Demonstrate prototyping NLP projects quickly with an LLM .